CommonRoad/commonroad-autoware-interface/README.md

 ```

-## Setup
-* Follow the [overall software installation and launch procedure](https://wiki.tum.de/display/edgar/Rocker+Workflow) (Rocker Workflow) of TUM-Launch:
-**Important**: In the installation instructions, you have the option to build the docker image yourself or to pull it from the CI pipeline.
-It you decide for the latter option, change the url to: `gitlab.lrz.de:5005/cps/dfg-car:latest`!
-This docker image also includes the cr2autoware dependencies.
-* Make sure that the used autoware, autoware.universe and tum.launch repositories are checked out on the correct feature branches (see table below)
-* Initialize and update the submodules via `git submodule update --init`

 ## Repositories and Dependencies
 The current version requires the following repositories as dependencies.
-Further dependencies are included as pip packages (`requirements.txt`).
+Further dependencies are included as pip packages (see `requirements.txt`).

+The commonroad dependencies and the CR2Autoware interface are currently included as submodules in `autoware.universe/planning/tum_commonroad_planning/`.

 | Tools | Versions|
 |-|-|